Hanover Township, Northampton County, Pennsylvania: Government

 Hanover is a Second Class Township, governed by a five person elected Board of Supervisors.
 Day-to-day operations are overseen by a township manager.
 Hanover is represented in the Pennsylvania House of Representatives as part of both the 135th Legislative District (voting districts 1, 2, 3, 4, and 6) and the 138th District (voting district 5), both of which districts include other municipalities in Northampton County.
 The township is represented in the Pennsylvania Senate as part of the 14th District, which includes parts of Lehigh and Northampton Counties.
 The township is patrolled by the Colonial Regional Police Department.
 Fire and rescue services are provided by the Hanover Township Volunteer Fire Department.

 On the national level, Hanover is a part of Pennsylvania's 7th congressional district, and is currently represented by Ryan Mackenzie.
-The state's senior (Class II) member of the United States Senate, is Bob Casey Jr., who was elected in 2006.
-The junior (Class I) senator, elected in 2022, is John Fetterman.
+The state's senior (Class I) senator, elected in 2022, is John Fetterman.
+The state's junior (Class II) member of the United States Senate is Dave McCormick, who was elected in 2024.